tomaszkingukrol/async-data-flow/README.md

     )

 where:
-- first function check_cache() looking into cache to find respose, if respose was finded function return response (if all next functions in DataFlow do not accept response argument will be not executed and package finish work and return response), if not return request
+- first function check_cache() looks into cache to find the response, if the response was found, function returns them (if all next functions in DataFlow do not accept response argument, it will be not executed and package finishes work and returns this response), if not, returns request
-- second function dispatch_request() prepare arguments fo next functions responsible for asking third systems.
-In concurrent processing at least one function or sub DataFlow must get arguments and be executed (function which do not get argument are not executed) so dispatch_request() should prepare arguments for only this functions which want to be executed
+- second function dispatch_request() prepares arguments for next functions responsible for asking third systems.
+In concurrent processing at least one function or sub DataFlow must get arguments and be executed (the functions which do not get arguments are not executed) so dispatch_request() should prepare arguments for only these functions which want to be executed
-- functions ask_system_x and transform_data_x functions getting responses from third systems and transform response
+- functions ask_system_x and transform_data_x functions get responses from third systems and transform data
-- last function compose_response return respons for received request
+- last function compose_response returns response for received request

-165 lines of code
+## Error handling

+DataFlow exception hierarchy:

+    TypeError (built-in):
+     +-- DataFlowException:
+          +-- DataFlowError:
+               +-- DataFlowDefinitionError:
+                    +-- DataFlowFunctionArgsError
+                    +--
+                    +--
+               +-- DataFlowRuntimeError:
+                    +--
+                    +--
+          +-- ArgsMapperError:
+               +-- ArgsMapperInputKeyError
+               +-- ArgsMapperOutputKeyError
+               +-- ArgsMapperArgsError

+## Examples for error handling from args_mapper functions:

+    from asyncdataflow import args_mapper
+    from asyncdataflow.exceptions import ArgsMapperInputKeyError, ArgsMapperOutputKeyError, ArgsMapperArgsError

+    def foo(a, b):
+        return {'a': a, 'b': b}

+    bar = args_mapper(func=foo, input={'a': 'd'})
+    try:
+        bar(c=1, b=2)
+    except ArgsMapperInputKeyError as e:
+        print(e)

+    bar = args_mapper(func=foo, output={'a': 'd'})
+    try:
+        bar(a=1, b=2)
+    except ArgsMapperOutputKeyError as e:
+        print(e)

+    bar = args_mapper(func=foo, input={'c': 'd'})
+    try:
+        bar(d=1, b=2)
+    except ArgsMapperArgsError as e:
+        print(e)